knobs-dials/pymoodbar/README.md

 - applies equal-loudness curve,
 - sorts energy into Bark-style critical bands.

+Generates
-Calculates the classic RGB-per-1000th-song .mood file, but also a PNG that is a Bark-style spectrogram colored by the .mood colors.
+- the classic RGB-per-1000th-song .mood file
+- and a PNG that is a Bark-style spectrogram, colored by the .mood colors

 ## Dependencies